Popping-in?

 Overview

-You’ll need to be both systematic and adaptable, a tenacious completist who can calmly pick up multiple short-term tasks as they drop in.
+You’ll need to be both systematic and adaptable, a tenacious completist who can calmly pick up and juggle multiple short-term tasks as they drop in.

-You’ll be testing websites, trouble-shooting problems, uploading content, setting up analytics, managing and interpreting data, checking-in with developers and designers, updating clients and much more.
+You’ll be testing websites, researching solution, uploading content, setting up analytics, managing and interpreting data, checking-in with designers, collaborating with developers, updating clients and much more.

-We’re looking for someone who will learn quickly, working alongside our experienced team, and be or could grow into a confident project manager.
+We’re looking for someone who will learn quickly, working alongside our experienced team, and be (or could grow into) a confident advocate for our company.

 You’ll be a key part of a generous, supportive and ambitious team; a Certified B Corporation with three decades of experience and expertise.